 Fine tuning includes shifting her attention away from 3D-printing and toward injection modeling, which Gulick explains will “reduce the cost of production and increase the quality of the product.”

-Gulik invented the FDA-approved and patent-pending Mobil-Aider to improve the way musculoskeletal injuries in the shoulder, elbow, wrist, knee, and ankle are evaluated.
+Gulick invented the FDA-approved and patent-pending Mobil-Aider to improve the way musculoskeletal injuries in the shoulder, elbow, wrist, knee, and ankle are evaluated.
 Traditional treatment for these injuries generally involves clinicians assessing joint movement by touch, which can produce results that vary among caregivers.

-Gulik’s cost-effective, easy-to-use device removes inconsistencies by translating joint movement with numerical data to enhance consistency and reliability.
+Gulick’s cost-effective, easy-to-use device removes inconsistencies by translating joint movement with numerical data to enhance consistency and reliability.

-The Mobil-Aider poses a tremendous benefit not only to clinicians and patients, but to students preparing to enter medical and rehabilitation fields – especially those who have worked alongside Gulik as she has researched and developed the product.
+The Mobil-Aider poses a tremendous benefit not only to clinicians and patients, but to students preparing to enter medical and rehabilitation fields – especially those who have worked alongside Gulick as she has researched and developed the product.

 It’s a learning opportunity for the students to see what goes into product development and also to see how the device is used.
 A quantitative tool such as the Mobil-Aider would allow students to practice techniques that will inevitably enhance their practice of orthopedics. —Dawn Gulick